Freedom to Parent 21st Century Kids

 Why am I hearing so much about trans kids and “gender ideology” in schools?

-The truth is educators just want to teach kids what they need to be set up for success — yet extremists are obsessing over trans people who make up about .5% of the population, fearmongering to try to confuse and scare us.
+The truth is educators just want to teach kids what they need to be set up for success — yet extremists are obsessing over trans people who make up about .5% of the population, targeting these kids as a political strategy to try to confuse and scare us.
 Trans kids are no different from any other kid.
-They have the same hopes and dreams and deserve to be treated with dignity, the same as anyone else.
+They have the same hopes and dreams and deserve to be treated with dignity, to get an education without being bullied or harassed, the same as anyone else.

 Extremists made up the phrase “gender ideology” because they know that trans and non-binary people are unfamiliar territory for many parents.
-The “parents’ rights” crowd actually doesn’t want schools to have books written by any LGBTQ authors or include any characters that don’t reinforce gender stereotypes.
-They don’t want teachers to be allowed to use students’ correct pronouns or be able to provide support to kids who need it most.
+The “parents’ rights” crowd actually doesn’t want schools to have books written by any LGBTQ+ authors or include any characters that don’t reinforce traditional gender stereotypes.
+They don’t want teachers to be able to provide support to kids who need it most.
 They don’t want to acknowledge that trans people exist at all.

 The truth is, these laws open up ANY kid to being targeted.
 If any parent thinks a girl looks too tall or too strong, she could be subject to genital inspections before she can join the field hockey team.
 That’s just disgusting and can not be allowed to happen.